SGMC reports four more virus deaths

-VALDOSTA — South Georgia Medical Center reported four more COVID-19-related deaths early this week while the number of hospitalized virus patients had dipped but still remained at more than 100.
+VALDOSTA — South Georgia Medical Center reported four more COVID-19-related deaths Thursday while the number of hospitalized virus patients remained at more than 100.

-SGMC reports that people of all ages are being diagnosed with COVID-19, with a sharp rise in the percentage of 1-year-olds.
+The hospital has reported 325 virus patients have died since the beginning of the pandemic – four more than the number reported the previous day.
+The hospital has reported multiple deaths with each daily report this week; it reported six COVID-19-related deaths Wednesday.

-The hospital has reported 315 virus patients have died since the beginning of the pandemic – four more than the number reported Monday.
+The hospital reported 102 COVID-19 patients were hospitalized Thursday – one less than reported hospitalized the previous day.

-The hospital reported 103 COVID-19 patients were hospitalized Tuesday – down six from the 109 hospitalized Monday.
+Lowndes County passed 9,200 cases since the start of the pandemic with the addition of 50 new cases Thursday, reporting 9,229 virus cases, according to the Georgia Department of Public Health.

-SGMC also reported that 57 is the average age of its hospitalized COVID-19 patients.
-Other data provided by the hospital includes that 93% of the 103 hospitalized patients are unvaccinated.
+Lowndes County's virus deaths stands at 152 since the start of the pandemic, according to the GDPH.

-On Friday Aug.
-13, SGMC reported administering more than 600 tests at its drive-thru testing site located in the parking lot of the Surgery Center Building.
+Meanwhile, SGMC reported that 57 is the average age of its hospitalized COVID-19 patients.
+Other data provided by the hospital includes that 93% of the 102 hospitalized patients are unvaccinated.

 "Of the people tested within the last two weeks, 1 year olds have yielded the highest percentage of testing positive for the coronavirus followed by adults aged 33," according to a statement released early this week by the hospital.